autonomobil/SDCND-P7_Unscented-Kalman-Filter/README.md

 [//]: # (Image References)

 [img1]: ./images/finished.png "finished.png"
-[img2]: ./images/finished_dataset2.png "dataset2.png"
+[img2]: ./images/Meas_vs_Kalmanfilt.png "measvskalman.png"
+[img3]: ./images/NIS_process_noise_bad.png "finished.png"
+[img4]: ./images/NIS_process_noise_good.png "finished.png"

 ---
-# SDCND Term 2 Project 6: Extended Kalman Filter
+# SDCND Term 2 Project 7: Unscented Kalman Filter
 ## Project for Udacity Self-Driving Car Engineer Nanodegree Program

-In this project we will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project we will utilize a unscented kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+It's similiar to the project ["Extended Kalman Filter"](https://github.com/autonomobil/SDCND-P6_Extended-Kalman-Filter)

-This project includes  the implementation of an Extended Kalman filter with C++.
-A Udacity-provided simulator (available for download [here](https://github.com/udacity/self-driving-car-sim/releases) generates noisy RADAR and LIDAR measurements of an object's position and speed, and the Extended Kalman Filter [EKF] must merge these measurements to predict the object's position.
+This project includes  the implementation of an Unscented Kalman filter with C++.
+A Udacity-provided simulator (available for download [here](https://github.com/udacity/self-driving-car-sim/releases) generates noisy RADAR and LIDAR measurements of an object's position and speed, and the Unscented Kalman Filter [UKF] must merge these measurements to predict the object's position.
 Communication between the simulator and the EKF takes place via [uWebSocket](https://github.com/uNetworking/uWebSockets).

-Udacity's project basis can be found [here](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project).
+Udacity's project basis can be found [here](https://github.com/udacity/CarND-Unscented-Kalman-Filter-Project).

 ![img1]